passkeydeveloper/passkeys.dev/content/about/_index.md

 Windows is a registered trademark of Microsoft Corporation in the United States and/or other countries.

-The FIDO® passkey icon is a trademark (registered in numerous countries) of FIDO Alliance, Inc.
+The passkey icon is a trademark of FIDO Alliance, Inc.

 FIDO® is a trademark (registered in numerous countries) of FIDO Alliance, Inc.